 - RFT Right First Time.
 List all core processes affected.
 Provide the % improvement expected against each process. - OTD On Time Delivery.
 List all core processes affected.
 Provide the % improvement expected against each process. - CE Customer Effort.
 List which customers/segments will benefit and how the solution will deliver a reduction in effort. - C2S Cost To Serve.
 Which areas will benefit?
-Identify how many man-hours will be saved, or which 3rd party costs will reduce on an enduring basis? - Other What real risks are mitigated or directly avoided.
+Identify how many man-hours will be saved, or which third party costs will reduce - Other What real risks are mitigated or directly avoided.
 What commercial benefits for our customers will result from this change?

-MTB INCREMENTAL COSTS £'000s Impacted CC 2020 / 21

-(Live) 2021 / 22 2022 / 23 2023 / 24 2024 / 25 TOTAL
+MTB INCREMENTAL COSTS £'000s Impacted CC 2020 / 21 (Live) 2021 / 22 2022 / 23 2023 / 24 2024 / 25 TOTAL

 BP20 (19/20 PRICES)

 PEOPLE

 NON-PEOPLE

-BP21 (20/2 21 PRICES)
+BP20 (20/21 PRICES)

 PEOPLE

-NON-PEC)PLE
+NON-PEOPLE